PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 USERFUNC1 (0x50)
 ---

-Upon receiving this field in an MT message, the tracker will run user function 1 at the end of the SBD message cycle.
+Upon receiving this field in an MT message, the tracker will execute user function 1 at the end of the SBD message cycle.

 This could trigger a Qwiic-connected relay for example.